jeremylong/DependencyCheck/src/site/markdown/analyzers/archive-analyzer.md

 Archive Analyzer
 ==============

-Dependency-check includes an analyzer an archive analyzer that will attempt to extract files from the archive that are supported by the other file type analyzers.
+OWASP dependency-check includes an analyzer an archive analyzer that will attempt to extract files from the archive that are supported by the other file type analyzers.